jx11r/archdots/.github/README.md

 </a>

-*Keep It Simple, Stupid!* This is my **$HOME** directory, I remove my old repository (deprecated/bloated) and now I'll try to make it simpler.
+*Keep It Simple, Stupid!* This is my **$HOME** directory, I remove my old repository (deprecated and bloated) and now I'll try to make it simpler.

 *My setup:*